-1. Melt butter in a large heavy saucepan over medium heat.
+1. Melt the butter in a large heavy saucepan over medium heat.
 When the butter has melted and is beginning to foam, add the diced onion and a pinch of salt, and sauté for about 5 minutes.
-Add the garlic and chopped thyme, and continue to sauté for one more minute.
+Add the garlic and chopped thyme and continue to sauté for 1 more minute.

 2. Add the flour and cook for about 2 minutes, stirring constantly with a wooden spoon or spatula to make sure it doesn’t burn.

-3. Gradually pour in the milk, half a cup at a time, and whisk often to avoid lumps.
+3. Gradually pour in the milk, ½ cup at a time, and whisk often to avoid lumps.
 Cook the milk until it’s thickened, and coats the back of a spoon, about 10 minutes total.
 Turn off the heat.

 4. Meanwhile, bring a large pot of salted water to a boil, and roughly chop the kale.
 Add chopped kale to boiling water and cook for 5 minutes, until tender.
 Drain in a colander, rinse with cold water, and when cool enough to handle, squeeze out almost all of the excess liquid.

-5. Blend the blanched kale in food processor until smooth—you may need to add a tablespoon or two of water to keep it moving.
+5. Blend the blanched kale in food processor until smooth—you may need to add 1 or 2 tablespoons of water to keep it moving.

-6. Add kale, chopped artichoke hearts, nutmeg, and cayenne to the milk and onion mixture.
+6. Add the kale, chopped artichoke hearts, nutmeg, and cayenne to the milk-and-onion mixture.

-7. Stir in 1 cup grated gruyere and ½ cup grated parmesan (reserve remaining cheese for topping the dish), then season to taste with salt and pepper.
+7. Stir in 1 cup grated Gruyère and ½ cup grated Parmesan (reserve the remaining cheese for topping the dish), then season to taste with salt and pepper.

 8. At this point, you can bake right away or store in the fridge until ready to use.